Discover South West Australia

-This camp is half way between Elephant Rocks and The Valley of the Giants Tree top walk, so we did the tree top walk in the morning after our stay and headed towards Albany our next stop.
+This camp is halfway between Elephant Rocks and The Valley of the Giants Treetop Walk, so we headed to the treetops the next day, en route towards Albany, our next stop.

 The Brig Amity

 To learn more about the history of this port town, visit an exact replica of a boat used to ferry the British convicts around.
-The Brig Amity is free to visit the top desk, alternatively for just $5 visitors can have a full audio guided tour both above and below deck.
+It is free to visit the top deck of The Brig Amity and for $5 visitors can have a full audio-guided tour both above and below deck.

-Sometimes its worth blowing the budget a little to live some luxury!
+Sometimes it's worth blowing the budget a little to live some luxury!
 This is also a perfect start to the upcoming wine-ventures around Margaret River.
 Manjimup is famously one of the largest exporters of truffle in the world.
-It has a cafe offering plenty of truffle filled options which we love during our stop.
+It has a cafe offering plenty of truffle filled options, which we loved during our stop.

 The cellar door here also offers free wine tastings so meander through and enjoy a small tasting.
 This is required for the dutch courage needed on your next stop…

 If the Valley of the Giants Tree Top Walk didn’t fulfil your height scaling desires, we’re sure this will give it a boost!
-The Gloucester tree is a whopping 53 metre high tree with prongs swirling around its trunk as a ladder to the top.
-Originally one of six lookouts used before planes to watch out for forest fires in the area, now it is simply a fun tourist attraction for those wanting to push their fears to the limit!
+The Gloucester Tree is a whopping 53-metre high tree with prongs swirling around its trunk as a ladder to the top.
+Originally one of six lookouts used to watch out for forest fires in the area before planes were invented!
+Now though, it is simply a fun tourist attraction for those wanting to push their fears to the limit!

 Beedulup Falls ℵ

-This was a last minute stop as it was getting dark, it was the most budget friendly in the area but being winter it was completely empty.
-We found it a little scary and couldn’t find the toilets which we later discovered were inside the forest in front of our van.
-Even if we'd know, we were never going to venture into the dark forest!!
+This was a last-minute stop on our South West Australia loop as it was getting dark.
+It was the most budget-friendly in the area but being winter it was completely empty.
+We found it a little scary and couldn’t find the toilets, which we later discovered were inside the forest in front of our van.
+Even if we'd known, we were never going to venture into the dark forest!

-Margaret River is a famous wine region within Australia, specialising in Chardonnay and Cabernet Sauvignon, the region also has some beautiful shiraz and Sauvignon blanc / Semillon blends too.
+Margaret River is a famous wine region in South West Australia, specialising in Chardonnay and Cabernet Sauvignon.
+The region also has some beautiful Shiraz and Sauvignon blanc / Semillon blends too.

 We could have visited plenty of wineries here but as we opted for a self-drive tour, we chose the following three wineries.

-Cape Mentalle is one of the founding wineries of the region, it has a range of classic wines and its reds are particularly bold, dry and rich.
-They also had interesting Zinfandel available which undoubtedly smelt and tasted like Christmas.
-If it is available during your visit definitely request to try it as one of your flight options.
+Cape Mentalle is one of the founding wineries of the region.
+It has a range of classic wines and the reds are particularly bold, dry and rich.
+They also had an interesting Zinfandel available which undoubtedly smelt and tasted like Christmas.
+If it is available during your visit, definitely request to try it as one of your flight options.

-You can opt to stay here too with beautiful rooms available on the grounds too.
+You can opt to stay here too with beautiful rooms available on the grounds.